 Lifestance wax warmer has a removable aluminum wax pot.
 That means that you could potentially put in your own can of wax to heat it up.
 However, removable wax pot gives you the ability to use wax beans too.
 That can always come handy.

-Tip: keep the lid on while melting wax, it will prevent contamination!
+Tip: keep the lid on while melting the wax, it will prevent contamination!

 Pro-Wax100 Wax Warmer Kit

-Overall, it’s one of my favourites.
+Overall, it’s one of my favorites.
 Works fast, doesn’t have annoying disadvantages and simply does its job.